Concepts

 App <-- response <-- MiddlewareA <-- response <-- MiddlewareB

-The request is an instance of Psr\Http\Message\ServerRequestInterface and the response an instance of Psr\Http\Message\ResponseInterface
+The request is an instance of Psr\Http\Message\ServerRequestInterface and the response an instance of Psr\Http\Message\ResponseInterface.

 namespace app\lib;